ConeDragon/docs/building/tooling/test-runners/interface.md

 > version: 1, 2, 3

-Where the status is `error` (no test was executed correctly), the top level `message` key should be provided.
+Where the status is `error` (no test was executed correctly), the top-level `message` key should be provided.
 It should provide the occurring error to the user.
 As it is the only piece of information a user will receive on how to debug their issue, it must be as clear as possible:

-- Simplify the paths to be something like `<solution-dir>/relative/path` instead of `/full/path/to`, as that will include unhelpful ECR specific data
+- Simplify the paths to be something like `<solution-dir>/relative/path` instead of `/full/path/to`, as that will include unhelpful ECR-specific data
 - When possible or applicable, collapse non-user-code stacks
 - Never show call stacks without context (i.e. the error message)
 - Don't change the error message (if possible), as it will make it easier to search for the error

 In Ruby, in the case of a syntax error, we provide the runtime error and stack trace.
 In compiled languages, the compilation error should be provided.

-The top level `message` value is limited to 65535 characters.
+The top-level `message` value is limited to 65535 characters.
 The effective maximum length is less if the value contains multibyte characters.

 When the status is not `error`, either set the value to `null` or omit the key entirely.